 This course is designed for students planning a career in elementary education.
-Topics will include problem solving, logic and sets, algebra and functions, integers, rational numbers, decimals, percents, and real numbers.
+Topics from problem solving, logic and sets, algebra and functions, integers, rational numbers, decimals, percents, and real numbers will be explored.
 This course may not be used by students in science, business, economics, or mathematics to fulfill major or minor mathematics requirements.
 Prerequisite(s): Permission of the Department.